Advika1030/Advika1030/README.md

 - 👋 Hi, I’m Advika L
-- 👀 I’m interested in webdev and AI
+- 👀 I’m interested in ML and AI
-- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on literally anything
 - 📫 How to reach me: advika22110112@snuchennai.edu.in